 “The Mount Aix trail leads to a lofty world above the tree line, with views in all directions, and access to other trails for wandering in the open.
 On a clear day, you can see Mount Adams, Mount St. Helens, the Goat Rocks, Mount Rainier, and the Stuart Range, just to mention the more identifiable peaks.

 The trail starts out at 3700 feet on a dusty path leading through moderately thick forest.
-At 0.3 mile is an easy stream crossing.
+At 0.3 miles is an easy stream crossing.

 Map and GPS track available here: https://caltopo.com/m/CFDS